XHwind/ECE143-Final-Project/README.md

 Our notebook for the functional/validation tests is in the file `./test.ipynb`.

+## Slides for the presentation

+The `pdf` slides for the presentation is in the file `./Group7-Final-Presentation.pdf`.

 ## Setup the environment

 Please install the packages by